Anonymous Scribe Letter Questions WGA’s Tough Agency Packaging Stance

 You all know what happened next.

 Overnight, untold millions upon millions of dollars of writer wealth were destroyed.
 Bye bye, overalls.
 Bye bye, shows that employed writers.
 Bye bye, two-step deals in features.
 Bye bye a LOT of things.
 But by god, at least when it was all over we brought the studios to heel and forced them to pay us enough money from digital streaming that some of us could afford a cup of coffee roughly every three months.
-Yeah, it was pretty sweet.
+High five everybody.

-I was lucky… my show survived.
+Although I hurt… my job survived.
 I got a full second season, then a full season on my next gig.
-Since the strike, I’ve written movies you’ve heard of and worked on a bunch more you’ve also heard of but had no idea i contributed to.
+Since the strike, I’ve written movies you’ve heard of and worked on a bunch more.
 I’ve consulted on great shows and met great people, made some friends for life and taken care of my family.
 (2007: no children, two dogs.
 2009: one child, two dogs.
 2015: 3 children, one dog.
 Write that down… there’s a test later.)

 My bona fides: In the last year, I took a showrunner gig on an animated series.
 I insisted the show operate under WGA jurisdiction and lo and behold… it’s WGA, not IATSE.
-The guild now has two new members who enjoy the protections of the MBA and also get the sweet membership card, the screeners, and all the free coffee they can drink at guild functions.
+The guild now has two new members who enjoy the protections of the MBA.
+They also get the sweet membership card, the screeners, and all the free coffee they can drink at guild functions.

 I’ve served on roughly fifteen (probably more) feature credit arbitration committees.
-The stat keeps coming back to me because they know I can’t refuse a free Kit Kat bar and I have no sales resistance.
-Every year.??
-I participate in the WGF Veterans weekend, I hired one of those vets as an assistant and helped him find representation.
+The stat keeps coming back to me because they know I’m a sucker for a free Kit Kat bar and I have no sales resistance.
+Every year, I participate in the WGF Veterans weekend.
+I hired one of those vets as an assistant and helped him find representation.
 Once in a while, I pay my dues on time.
 Hell, I think I might have finally figured out how to use the web portal.

 I’m telling you all of this because I need you to understand where I’m coming from when I make the following statement about the current unpleasantness between the WGA and ATA: